Tempered Perfect Lattices in the Binary Case: Doubly well-rounded forms

 \subsection{Coefficient ring of the lattice and sublattice}

-Consider a reduced form $(a,b,c)$ on~$L_0$.
-Suppose this defines a doubly well-rounded form $(L_0,M_0)$ for some sublattice~$M_0$ of index~$\ell$. (``Doubly well-rounded'' includes 3-and-3 forms as well as 2-and-2 forms.)
+Consider a primitive reduced form $(a,b,c)$ on~$L_0$.
+Suppose this defines a doubly well-rounded form $(L_0,M_0)$ for some sublattice~$M_0$ of index~$\ell$.
 Lemma~\ref{abaIsWR} applied to~$L_0$ shows the form is in fact $(a,b,a)$ with $\gcd(a,b)=1$.
 Let $D = b^2 - 4a^2$ be the discriminant.
 When we restrict the form to the index~$\ell$ sublattice~$M_0$, write it in coordinates $x,y$ with respect to some $\Z$-basis of~$M_0$, and reduce it, it will have different coefficients $(u,v,w)$, not necessarily primitive.
 Since~$M_0$ is well rounded, the form is $(u,v,u)$.
 In this situation, $\tau^2 = u/a$.

 \begin{proposition} Consider a doubly well-rounded reduced form, with notation as above.
 Then $\gcd(u,v) = \ell$.
 Letting $u_1 = u/\ell$ and $v_1 = v/\ell$, the form $(u_1,v_1,u_1)$ is a primitive and reduced form on~$M_0$ of discriminant~$D$.
 The lattice and sublattice have the same coefficient ring.
 The temperament~$\tau$ of this doubly well-rounded form satisfies